-FOOTNOTE10 IEA (2021a) assesses the global plastics collection ate at 17% for 2020.
+10 IEA (2021a) assesses the global plastics collection rate at 17% for 2020.

-FOOTNOTE11 Significant progress with data and indicators was reached in recent years with the development of several global coverage material flows datasets (Oberle et al. 2019).
+11 Significant progress with data and indicators was reached in recent years with the development of several global coverage material flows datasets (Oberle et al. 2019).

-FOOTNOTE12 China contributed three forth of global industrial energy use increment in 2000-2014.
-Since 2014 China's share in global industrial energy use slowly declines reaching about a third in 2018 (IEA 2020d).
+12 China contributed three quarters of global industrial energy use increment in 2000-2014.
+Since 2014 China's share in global industrial energy use has slowly declined, reaching about a third in 2018 (IEA 2020d).

-FOOTNOTE13 This fits well 28.8% average for 1900-2018 with a slow trend to decline by 0.01% yr-1 in response to the growing share of services in global GDP, around which about 60-years-long cycles can be observed.
+13 This is close to 28.8% average 1900-2018 share of industrial energy use in global primary energy consumption.
+This share shows a slow decline trend (0.01% yr-1) in response to the growing share of services in global GDP, with about 60-year-long cycles.

-FOOTNOTE14 Industry also produce goods traditionally used as feedstock -hydrogen and ammonia - which in the coming future may be widely used as energy carriers.
+14 Industry also produces goods traditionally used as feedstock - hydrogen and ammonia - which in the future may be widely used as energy carriers.

-FOOTNOTE15 Mapping global flows of fuel feedstock allows for better tailoring downstream mitigation options for chemical products (Levi and Cullen 2018).
+15 Mapping global flows of fuel feedstock allows for better tailoring of downstream mitigation options for chemical products (Levi and Cullen 2018).